 Pilot programs in our state include adding sensors that set off flashing red lights on signs indicating "wrong way."
 Other warnings include overhead billboards that notify other drivers of the oncoming danger.
 When a wrong-way driver is sensed, a camera sends a picture of the vehicle to state troopers and the Florida Department of Transportation dispatchers.

 If you or a family member has been harmed in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A.immediately.
 Our experienced attorneys will fight for the compensationyou deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.